davish/davi.sh/src/content/snippets/astro/content-url-routing.md

   coll3: "/path/to/coll3/",
 };

-export const getUrlForCollectionEntry = (collName: keyof typeof urls, slug: string) => urls[collName] + slug;
+export const getUrl = (collName: keyof typeof urls, slug: string) => urls[collName] + slug;
 ```

-In your Astro components, you can then call `getUrlForCollectionEntry("collName", slug)` to get the URL.
+In your Astro components, you can then call `getUrl("collName", slug)` to get the URL.

 While it's just a bit of string concatenation, the added type safety can make a big difference in a larger project.
 Even on this website, I've found the autocomplete for the collection name to be very helpful.